lilytagvoryan/cse15l-lab-reports/lab1.md

 ### Step 3: Running Some Commands
+Not all commands react the same way.
+Some may produce errors while others may print crucial information or data.
 You can try out many different types of commands such as the following:
 * cd ~
 * ls -lat
 * cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/